Sharp threshold for two-dimensional majority dynamics percolation: Basic properties

-Notice that, as a consequence of Harris~\cite{harris} and a correlation decay estimate (see Equation~\ref{eq:correlation_decay_radius}), the measures $\P_{p,t}$ are positively associated.
+Notice that, as a consequence of Harris~\cite{harris} and a correlation decay estimate (see Equation~\ref{eq:correlation_decay_radius}) used to extend the result in~\cite{harris} to countable state space, the measures $\P_{p,t}$ are positively associated.
 This is the same as stating that $\P_{p,t}$ satisfies the FKG inequality: for any two events $A$ and $B$ that are increasing with respect to the partial ordering\footnote{We say $\eta \preceq \xi$ if $\eta(x) \leq \xi(x)$, for all $x \in \Z^{2}$.
 An event $A$ is increasing with respect to this partial ordering if $\eta \in A$ and $\eta \preceq \xi$ imply $\xi \in A$.} of $\{0,1\}^{\Z^{2}}$, it holds that

 Given two disjoint subsets $A$ and $B$ of $\Z^{2}$ and $X \subset \Z^{2}$ such that $A \cup B \subset X$, we define the event

 as the existence of an open path contained in $X$ connecting a vertex in $A$ to a vertex in $B$.
 We omit $X$ in the notation above when $X=\Z^{2}$.
 The event where percolation holds is defined as the existence of an infinite open path.
 Standard arguments yield that